-Dear Lyndonville Parents and Community
+Dear Lyndonville Families and Community,

 Jason Smith, Superintendent of Schools